Iana Lebedeva: 2018–2021

 Lebedeva won a gold medal with the junior Russian trampoline team at the 2018 European Championships.
 There, she also won a silver medal in the synchro event.
 She finished fourth in the synchro event at the 2018 Loulé World Cup with partner Susana Kochesok.

 Lebedeva won the individual title at the 2021 European Championships, and she helped Russia win the team title.
 At the 2021 Anadia World Cup, she won the individual silver medal behind teammate Kochesok.
 She then competed at the delayed-2020 Summer Olympics and finished 11th in the qualification round.
 She then won the bronze medal in the individual event at the 2021 World Championships behind Bryony Page and Cao Yunzhu.
 She also helped the Russian Gymnastics Federation win the all-around team title.

 2022–2024

 In February 2022, Lebedeva qualified first for the final at the Baku World Cup but fell to last place in the final.
-The next month, the International Gymnastics Federation (FIG) banned Russian and Belarussian athletes due to the Russian invasion of Ukraine.
+The next month, the International Gymnastics Federation (FIG) banned Russian and Belarusian athletes due to the Russian invasion of Ukraine.
 She continued to participate in domestic competitions.
 In the summer of 2023, the FIG announced it would lift the ban beginning in January 2024.

 Lebedeva returned to international competition in 2024 and won the bronze medal at the Baku World Cup.
 She won another bronze medal at the 2024 Cottbus World Cup.
 She earned enough points in the 2024 World Cup series to qualify for the 2024 Summer Olympics.
 However, she was not approved by the International Olympic Committee to compete as an Individual Neutral Athlete.